Hidden-Histories/Public-Resources/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md

 * In Unity *uncheck* Play On Awake, and add an animation node (see Animation settings above).
 * If the prefab includes geometry, but you do not actually want to animate the geometry in any way, enter a "dummy" animation, such as scaling it from 1 to 1.

+.
 ### Unity Collider components for ARpoise animations events:

 If you don't know Unity yet, please go through Prof. Rhonda's "Introduction to Unity3D Editor" on the main Hidden History documentation page http://hiddenhistoriesjtown.org/documentation/.

 - The animation events onClick, onFocus and inFocus require the prefab to include a Unity Collider component.
 - The GameObject primitives (Cube, Sphere, Quad, etc.) already include Collider components.
-- If you create your own geometry, however, you will have to add a Collider to it, as shown in the image below:
+- If you create your own geometry, however, you will have to add a Collider to it, as shown in the image below.
+Click on the image to see a larger version.

 ![Addcollider](images/UsingPorpoise_AddColliderToGameObject.png)